Montana-Media-Arts/MART341WebDesign/_docs/topic-04/01-snooping/page-02.md

 1. Open preferences.
 2. Go to the advanced tab.
 3. Select “Show Develop menu in menu bar.”
-4. Right click in an empty area of the page.
+4. Right-click in an empty area of the page.
 5. Select “Inspect Element.”
 There is too much information for any one person to know right away in development and coding.
 Another tool you can use when getting started is “**inspect element**,” or inspecting the site's current DOM tree state.
 This way of snooping shows the code _normalized_ by the browser, which has its pros and cons:

 <ul class="pros-and-cons">
   <li class="icon-pro">Complete view; shows everything dictating the page.</li>
-  <li class="icon-pro">Shows code in a “corrected state,” adding missing tags, or fixing invalid code.</li>
+  <li class="icon-pro">Shows code in a “corrected state,” adding missing tags or fixing invalid code.</li>
-  <li class="icon-con">Can be complex, and requires higher-level understanding of web languages to navigate.</li>
+  <li class="icon-con">Can be complex and requires higher-level understanding of web languages to navigate.</li>
 </ul>

 ## Chrome
 In <a href="https://www.google.com/chrome/" target="_blank">Chrome</a>:
-1. Right click in an empty area of the page.
+1. Right-click in an empty area of the page.
 2. Select “Inspect.”

 <img src="../img/chrome-inspect.png" alt="using the inspect code feature in Chrome" title="Inspect Element in Chrome" />